 Identifying near-surface faults

 A high-density seismic survey of the subsurface was conducted in early 2017 over approximately 28 square miles (72 square kilometers) of Long Beach and Seal Beach.
-A total of 5,354 sensors continuously recorded ground movement in the area for eight weeks.
+A total of 5,354 sensors, deployed by LA Seismic, continuously recorded ground movement in the area for eight weeks.

 At one point during this period, vibrator trucks were deployed to generate seismic waves within the survey area.
 These waves reflect off features below ground — such as faults — and are detected by the sensors at the surface.
 The energy these vibrator trucks put into the ground is benign and undetectable by humans at the surface, but akin to an MRI, the bouncing waves allow us to generate a three-dimensional image of the subsurface down to 14,000 feet below sea level.